Events Recording to Files

 Check out the metavision_viewer sample to see those functions in action.

-Using SDK Core Python API
+Using SDK Python API

 device = initiate_device("")